Automatic weight loss: Women’s World review of the Setpoint Diet

 Other foods, such as grains and sugar, are quickly converted into glucose and absorbed into the bloodstream.
 This causes a spike in blood sugar levels, triggering a release of insulin that is needed to shuttle the excess glucose to your cells.
 Insulin, though, is also a fat-storage hormone.
 Eating a regular diet of sugar, starchy carbs, and processed foods demand the almost constant presence of insulin in your bloodstream.
 Insulin will shuttle most of the glucose to your fat cells.

 This means that your non-fat cells are not getting fed.
 That’s bad news.
-Before long, your non-fat cells signal the brain that they’re starving.
+Before long, your non-fat cells signal to the brain that they’re starving.
 Even though you may be eating plenty of food, your brain doesn’t know that.
 It thinks you need more food, so it elevates your setpoint weight.

 Do you see how the difference in the quality of the calories you consume affects your body and your weight?